-We live and die one catch phrase at a time.
+We live and die one catchphrase at a time.
 We can't help it.
-Mantras feel so good as they roll from our tongues.
-We cling to them because they're catchy, like cotton candy on sticky fingers.
+Our familiar mantras feel so good as they roll from our tongues.
+We cling to them because they're catchy.

 We can be so stupid sometimes.